Taxation of international executives

 VAT is due on all transactions taking place in Tunisia.
 The sale of goods is considered as taking place in Tunisia and thus subject to VAT if the goods sold are delivered in Tunisia.
 The sale of services is considered as taking place in Tunisia and thus subject to VAT if the services sold are exploited or used in Tunisia.

-The standard rate of VAT is 19%.
-Lower rates of 7% and 13% apply to specifically designated operations.
+The standard rate of VAT is 19 percent.
+Lower rates of 7 percent and 13 percent apply to specifically designated operations.